SPADE-IITJ/dynamic-katz/README.md

-# Katz Centrality For Dynamic Graphs
+# Fast Katz Centrality on Dynamic Graphs

 This project contains scripts and C++ programs to compute and update Katz centrality on dynamic graphs.
 The updates involve edge additions and deletions processed in batches.
 The project uses OpenMP to parallelize computations and optimise performance.